-Schedule your top two vendors to present their PM systems, either with an on-site demo or using a virtual meeting platform.
+Schedule your top two vendors to present their PM systems, either with an on-site demo or using a virtual meeting platform such as Webex.
 Give them plenty of time to present, at least four hours.
 Prepare your team to rank every vendor's demo using the same scale.